Frank Marshall (filmmaker): Career

 His feature film directing debut was the thriller Arachnophobia (1990), starring Jeff Daniels.
 In 1991, he and Kennedy created The Kennedy/Marshall Company and began producing their own films.
 Marshall directed the company's first film, Alive (1993), about a rugby team struggling to survive in the snow after their plane crashes in the Andes.
 Next, he directed Congo (1995), based on Michael Crichton's novel, followed by Eight Below (2006), an adventure about loyalty and the bonds of friendship set in the extreme wilderness of Antarctica.
 In 1998, he directed the episode "Mare Tranquilitatis", for the Emmy Award-winning HBO miniseries From the Earth to the Moon.
 As part of ESPN's 30 for 30 series, Marshall directed a documentary about Olympian Johann Olav Koss entitled Right to Play (2012). (the name of Koss's humanitarian organisation).
 Marshall stated that the documentary, broadcast in 2012, sought to capture not only Koss' sporting career and the ideals behind his nonprofit organization, but also his "drive and how it has changed the world."

-From 1991 to 2012, The Kennedy/Marshall Company produced many films, including The Sixth Sense, Signs, Seabiscuit, The Curious Case of Benjamin Button, War Horse, Lincoln, the Bourne series and the feature documentary The Armstrong Lie (2013).
+From 1991 to 2012, The Kennedy/Marshall Company produced many films, including The Sixth Sense, Signs, Seabiscuit, The Curious Case of Benjamin Button, War Horse, Lincoln, Sully, the Bourne series and the feature documentary The Armstrong Lie (2013).
 Since taking over as sole principal of the company, Marshall has broadened its slate beyond feature films to include television, documentaries and Broadway musicals.
-In 2015, he produced the Emmy Award-nominated documentary Sinatra: All or Nothing at All for HBO and the summer blockbuster Jurassic World (2015), which has become the sixth highest-grossing film of all time.
-In 2020, he directed the Hélder Guimarães virtual magic shows The Present and The Future for the Geffen Stayhouse, which both had sold out runs and The Bee Gees: How Can You Mend a Broken Heart, which was released by HBO in December, 2020 and nominated for six Emmys.
-He is currently producing the film Jurassic World Dominion, the third film in the Jurassic World trilogy, which will be released on June 10, 2022.
+Those include the summer blockbuster series Jurassic World, Orson Welles's final film, The Other Side of the Wind, and the Emmy Award-nominated documentaries Sinatra: All or Nothing at All, Laurel Canyon, and McCartney 3,2,1.
+In 2020, he directed the Hélder Guimarães virtual magic shows The Present and The Future for the Geffen Stayhouse, both which had sold-out runs and The Bee Gees: How Can You Mend a Broken Heart, which was nominated for six Emmys.
+In 2022, he produced the Tony-award-winning musical A Strange Loop and co-directed the Grammy-winning documentary Jazz Fest: A New Orleans Story.
+His 2023 productions included Indiana Jones and the Dial of Destiny and Good Night, Oscar, starring Tony Winner Sean Hayes.
+In 2024, Marshall directed The Hope Theory at Geffen Playhouse with Helder Guimarães, The Beach Boys documentary for Disney+ and produced Twisters for Universal Pictures.